-Piramal Realty ropes in Farhan Akhtar as its Brand Ambassador | Business
+Piramal Realty Ropes in Farhan Akhtar as its Brand Ambassador | Business

-Piramal Realty, the real estate arm of Piramal Group, announced Farhan Akhtar as its new brand ambassador.
+Mumbai, Maharashtra, India NewsVoir Piramal Realty, the real estate arm of Piramal Group, announced Farhan Akhtar as its new brand ambassador.
+Image Farhan Akhtar joins Rahul Dravid as the new brand ambassador for Piramal Realty PWR PWR

 - Country: